reichlab/covid19-forecast-hub-web/doc/ensemble/index.md

  * Starting the week of January 29, 2023 we stopped generating forecasts of incident cases in the trained ensemble.
  * Starting the week of February 20, 2023 we stopped accepting forecasts of incident cases and no longer built an ensemble for case forecasts.
  * Starting the week of March 6, 2023 we stopped generating ensemble forecasts of incident or cumulative deaths.
  * As of Wednesday, May 1, 2024, the US COVID-19 Forecast Hub is no longer accepting submissions.
-Current plans are to accept submissions starting in the fall, possibly in a different format.

 ### Ensemble models